 Ohio State University Agricultural Technical Institute places among the top 20% of community colleges in Ohio for:

 - Category Attribute

 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 38 teachers has declined by 32% over five years.
+- The teacher population of 38 teachers has stayed relatively flat over five years.

 |Ohio State University Agricultural Technical Institute||(OH) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||Four or more years|